check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Code-Concepts/Coding-Tools.md

 That could be an index number, or a name, or a specific value.
 This is the thing you are looking for.
 A For Loop is just the thing to search through the array to locate the piece of data you need.
 How would that look, exactly?
 Let's break it down into plain old English.
-Using our example above, let's say you need
+Using our example above, let's say you need to find a specific test score.
+We can find it by using its specific value.
+Or we can find it in a range of values.
+If we were looking for, say, scores above 60 we could have our loop compare each index to see if it was less then 60.
+If the index value was less than 60 then we ignore it.
+If the index value is 60 or greater we could print that out or increment a variable.
+One will give each score above 60, the other will tell us how many scores are above 60.
+The important thing to take away from all of this is to ask yourself, "What am I trying to do here?"
+If you can answer that, you can figure out the code to do it.
+In the above example, we would use a For Loop.
+Inside of that For Loop we would have an IF/Else statement.
+This is how you would search and select.